 The Making of a Market Leader – The Magnehelic® Differential Pressure Gage

 The name of the Magnehelic® Differential Pressure Gage was derived from the terms Magnet and the Helix.
-The Magnehelic® Gage is a simple yet elegant solution, which solved a problem faced by customers who wanted to measure low differential pressure.
+The Magnehelic® gage is a simple yet elegant solution, which solved a problem faced by customers who wanted to measure low differential pressure.
 Historically the industry measured differential

 Molded Plastic Manometers Series Mark II